 Credit Risk.
 The Pension Fund helps limit its exposure to credit risk by primarily investing in securities issued by the United States Government and/or its agencies that are implicitly guaranteed by the United States Government.
 The Pension Fund's investment policy establishes criteria for allowable investments; those criteria follow the requirements of the Illinois Pension Code.
-As of April 30, 2019, the U.S. agency securities are not rated, the corporate bonds are rated Aa1, and the state and local obligations are rated A2 to AA by Moody's and Standard and Poor's.
+As of April 30, 2020, the U.S. agency securities are rated Aaa to AA+ by Moody's and Standard and Poor's, the corporate bonds are rated Baa1 to Aaa by Moody's, and the state and local obligations are rated A3 to AA+ by Moody's and Standard and Poor's.